 Testing out in the waters

 Over the last year or two, Massion and his fellow engineers have worked out most of the bugs and tested the mechanical aspects of the float.
 “The thing worked great; it went up and down; we controlled velocity, we held depth; It was awesome,” said Massion.
-Now the team’s scientists want to demonstrate its functionality by running the sensors and collecting real data.
+Now the team’s scientists want to demonstrate its functionality by running real science missions.
 To prove scientific applications, data does all the talking.

 One group of MBARI researchers has already conducted preliminary experiments using a coastal profiling float in Monterey Bay.
 The early model float, equipped with a sediment trap to collect sinking particulates (food for deep-sea animals), hovered around 130-meter depths, sampling at 6-hour intervals over the span of a day.
 The scientists are still analyzing the data from this experiment.